polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 Because the Polkadot SDK is modular and provides a composable framework for building a blockchain, there's no predefined schema of properties.
 Instead, every runtime is configured with its own set of properties and those properties—including functions and types—can change over time with runtime upgrades.

-To capture the information that's unique to a runtime, Substrate enables you to generate the runtime **metadata** schema.
+To capture the information that's unique to a runtime, the Polkadot SDK enables you to generate the runtime **metadata** schema.
 The metadata for a runtime describes the pallets in-use and types that are defined for a specific version of the runtime.

 For every pallet, the metadata includes information about its storage items, functions, events, errors, and constants.